 Sporting a slim and sleek design, the 40” AQUOS comes packaged with an easy-to-remove stand.
 Boasting USB, HDMI, and component compatibility, this television also does a reasonably good job doubling as a supersized computer monitor.

-With its price tag of $1699.99, the Sharp AQUOS 60” 1080p LED Smart TV aims to deliver top-of-the-line performance for a middle-of-the-road-price.
+The Sharp AQUOS 60” 1080p LED Smart TV aims to deliver top-of-the-line performance for a middle-of-the-road-price.
 It succeeds for the most part, thanks to the presence of Sharp’s X-Gen panel – a technology which maximizes image brightness, providing the viewer with a potent and powerful picture.
 Offering a dynamic contrast ratio of four million to one, the 60” AQUOS is also capable of incredibly crisp on-screen motion.
 This Sharp television also features a 176 degree viewing angle, and does an impressive job at accommodating larger groups of viewers.

 A solid all-around device for the media enthusiast, the 60” AQUOS comes equipped with a generous variety of connectivity options – including four HDMI ports, as well as PC, USB, Wi-Fi and Ethernet support.